Acquisition number: 2006.03

 Display case or on loan: 5

-Keywords: Coin, Greek, Macedonian, Herakles, Zeus, Alexander, Seleukos, tetradrachmon, Babylon, Diadochoi
+Keywords: Coin, Greek, Macedonian, tetradrachmon, Herakles, Zeus, Alexander, Seleukos

 Tetradrachmon struck in the name and types of Alexander III of Makedonia (Macedon) by Seleukos I Nikator

-Obv: Head of Herakles r., in lionskin headdress
+Obv.: Head of Herakles r., wearing a lionskin

-Portrait heads did not appear until the reign of Seleukos’ son Antiochos I Soter.
+Portrait heads did not appear until the reign of his son Antiochos I Soter.
 The first portrait silver issues appeared early in that reign, c.
 275 BC.